seeren/controller/README.md

 ```
 Action is the action attribute of a psr-7 server request, corresponding to the http method or the action input value.
 Protected method corresponding to an action of a routed controler will be called to construct the response.
 To see how to route a controller check the [router](https://github.com/seeren/router)

-#### Resolve dependencies
+### Resolve dependencies
 Using controllers with [application](https://github.com/seeren/application) or [project](https://github.com/seeren/project) package you can resolve dependencies without using a [service provider](https://github.com/seeren/container). you have to declare your dependencies in the constructor argument.
-If you use constructor, you have to declare provide a ServerRequest at the parent constructor.
+If you use constructor, you have to declare and provide a ServerRequest at the parent constructor.
 ```php
 class MyController extends HttpController
 {